 System Backup and Recovery

 Full system backups are done weekly with incremental backups done daily after normal working hours.
 Full system backups are retained for three weeks.
 Daily incremental backups are retained until the next full system backup.

 While ITS has well established practices and procedures to ensure the reliability of backups, ITS can assume no liability for any problems with restoring from backups.
 All ITS backups are done over a private network.

 In the event of catastrophic failure of multiple production services, ITS prioritizes transactional services such as the Student and Financial services before web services, including the UH Hosted Website Service.

 Full MySQL backups for disaster recovery are done weekly and retained for three cycles.
 There are no daily incremental backups.
 Backups require that the MySQL database be offline.
 Backups are automated to occur at 3:00 a.m.
 Monday morning.

 Recovery will be done only for a disaster using the latest full backup.
 ITS will not recover database for any user error.
 The Website Manager is responsible for ensuring database backups are performed appropriately.

-Interruptions in service and their resolutions are posted to the ITS Technews page at (http://www.hawaii.edu/its).
+Interruptions in service and their resolutions are posted to the ITS Alerts page at http://www.hawaii.edu/its/alerts.